parthian-sterlet/sitega/README.md

 ## Estimate accuracy for a model

-[andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) may several times gradually construct several sitega models (parameter 7th num_iterations), but each time use only a part of dataset for training, the rest part of dataset is used to estimate FPR).
+[andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) may several times gradually construct several distinct [SiteGA models](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) (parameter 7th num_iterations), but each time it uses only a part of ChIP-seq dataset for training, the rest (control) part of dataset is used to estimate FPR).
 Output file [Table FPR_vs TPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.

 ## Set threshold for a model